 Objective: Successfully launch cohort 1.
 Piloting the program involves hosting teachers for a working retreat at an RELC with a review of project purpose, their personal and team goals, and existing curricular goals and challenges.
 This will be followed by an immersive, field-based exploration in interdisciplinary teaching using the environment as a context.
 The second and third visits in different seasons will offer teachers the opportunity to hone their skills, troubleshoot and share successes, and learn from one another.
-This may include workshopping and refining their goals, testing pedagogical approaches, planning collaborative projects, and learning more NBE content and strategies.
-Ongoing support will include virtual or face-to-face individual meetings with PIs, small group gatherings hosted and organized by teachers, monthly check-in emails from PIs, and even physical visits to school sites by PIs.
-PIs will work closely with teachers to ensure that NBE content is grounded in antiracist, culturally relevant pedagogical approaches so as to support and reflect all learners throughout the state and ultimately increase equitable access to and enjoyment of Minnesota's natural resources, and that it is inclusive of educational goals for equity as identified by Gov. Walz, as described in the Due North education plan.
+Between retreats, teachers will develop and use NBE lessons, activities, projects and activities, and will practice NBE content and strategies including stewardship of Minnesota's resources.
+Ongoing support includes virtual or face-to-face individual meetings with PIs, small group gatherings hosted and organized by teachers, monthly check-in emails from PIs, and even physical visits to school sites by PIs.
+PIs will work closely with teachers to ensure that NBE content is grounded in antiracist, culturally relevant pedagogy so as to support and reflect all learners throughout the state and ultimately increase equitable access to and enjoyment of Minnesota's natural resources, and that it is inclusive of educational goals for equity as identified by Gov. Walz, as described in the Due North education plan.